isabella232/advertising-cloud.en/help/dsp/campaign-management/placements/placement-settings.md

 >[!TIP]
 >
->Topic targeting limits the inventory on which the placement can bid, so use topic targeting for only a small percentage of your overall buy.
+>* Topic targeting limits the inventory on which the placement can bid, so use topic targeting for only a small percentage of your overall buy.
+>
+>* Set up any negative targeting within the segment on Comscore or Grapeshot.

 **Device Targeting:** (Optional) Specific device information, including device types, manufacturers, operating systems, browsers, and connectivity types, to include and exclude as targets.
 To specify device targeting: